PrateekSawala/flight-ticket-aggregator/README.md

 The docker file has been added with the application along with the docker-compose file, The docker image can be created using the **make image** command which later can get used by the docker-compose file to serve the application over the path [Url](http://localhost:3002) for the **GUI** access.

-## Integration test
+## Unit test

-The Integration tests have been added with the application inside the service folder for testing out the upload of a file with a test flight-record **flightRecord.csv** present inside the template folder and compare the results obtained via upload with the expected results, The integration-tests also contains the tests over validation checks for detecting the correctness of the file record entries.
-The integration test can be executed using the **make test** command.
+The unit tests have been added with the application inside the service folder for performing unit tests on the business logic of the application.